ammar257ammar/WPEnrichmentTool/README.md

 **NOTE:** WPEnrichmentTool supports only Ensembl gene IDs.
 Therefore, the gene IDs in the differential gene expression contrast should be provided as Ensembl gene IDs.

-WPEnrichmentTool was developed as part of the NanoLinksKG project to empower the constructed knowledge graph from nanosafety data with pathway enrichment results beside the differentially expressed gene obtained from transcriptomics experiments of nanomaterial treatments.
+WPEnrichmentTool was developed as part of the NanoLinksKG project to empower the constructed knowledge graph from nanosafety data with pathway enrichment results besides the differentially expressed genes obtained from transcriptomics experiments of nanomaterial treatments.

 To build the docker image of WPEnrichmentTool, please follow the instructions.